 The smokies were amazing.
 And definitely a destination any hiker should visit.

 It's hard to truly understand the amount if trails in GSM.
 You could get lost for a month wandering around the entire park, taking every seemingly forgotten trail.
 Every trail has its own hidden gem, and any not on the popular list will take you to their own unique silent solitude.
-If you add the Appalachain Trail, a +3000 mile trail stretching the entire length of the Mountains, well your mind begins to explode from the size.
-Because of the amount of people that visit the park annually, you unfortunately can't travel on any trail expecting not to run into someone.
-There will always be someone somewhere.

 By morning they had only half dried, and I resorted to covering my feet in plastic bags (which does work btw)